Frequently Asked Questions

 UniForum is a collaborative program co-governed by the members of the program who come together to share their data and lessons learned for the combined benefit of the sector.
 Universities who are part of UniForum have repurposed up to 6 per cent of their expense from administration to teaching and research.
 They have also increased the effectiveness rating academic and professional staff give the services they use.
 UniForum has enabled its members to enhance programs, make strategic research investments, and attract leading faculty to significantly improve their world rankings.

-Are senior leaders consulting with counterparts at other U15 universities to learn about their experiences with Nous and UniForum?
+Have senior leaders consulted with counterparts at other U15 universities to learn about their experiences with Nous and UniForum?

 Yes.
-Senior leaders are regularly in touch with other universities including at U15, Universities Canada and the Council of Ontario Universities where they share their experiences and feedback about many issues, including working with Nous Group and UniForum.
+Senior leaders have been in touch with other universities including at U15, Universities Canada and the Council of Ontario Universities where they shared their experiences and feedback about many issues, including working with Nous Data Insights and UniForum.

 Who is responsible for implementing recommendations from the functional reviews and acting on data from UniForum?